 Why did you write this book?

 I never intended to write a book.
 But having spent over half my life in the private hallways of Publishers Clearing House, I felt compelled to put on paper the untold account of the most famous sweepstakes company in history.
-I knew that management didn’t want the story told, and, in fact, I knew they would threaten to sue me for this.
-When their lead legal counsel did just that, I still felt I had to go ahead… for two reasons.
+I knew that senior management didn’t want the story told, but I felt I had to go ahead… for two reasons.
 First: because it is simply too good a story not to be told.
 Second: because I wanted to leave the tale as a legacy for my family.